DC Fire and EMS Museum

 The DC Fire and EMS Museum and The Friendship Fire Association was officially chartered by the District of Columbia government in the late 1940's and is presently located on the 3rd floor of the historic Engine Company 3.
 On display in the museum are artifacts and memorabilia of firefighting in the District of Columbia dating back to more than 125 years ago.
 The DC Fire and EMS Museum offers guided tours, led by the Museum Director presenting these historical artifacts ad a safety tour to students grades 3-12.
 The D.C.
 Fire and E.M.S.
 Museum is open Monday- Friday 10:00 a.m.-2:00 p.m.

-FIRE DEPARTMENT MUSEUM TOUR AND SAFETY DEMONSTRATION (March Lottery)
+FIRE DEPARTMENT MUSEUM TOUR AND SAFETY DEMONSTRATION (Spring Lottery)

 Presented by:The DC Fire and EMS Museum